jcthomassie/yurt/README.md

 Build parameters are specified via a YAML file.
 Cases can be arbitrarily nested.
 Order of build steps is preserved after resolution.

 ### Fields

+`version` yurt version for compatibility check

+`shell` set the shell for POSIX systems

 `repo`
 - `local` path to local dotfile repository
 - `remote` dotfile remote url for cloning

 `build`
 - `case` list of conditional build steps
+- `link` list of symlinks to be applied
 - `install` list of packages to install
+  - `name` package name
+  - `alias` package alias for package managers
+  - `managers` list of package managers that provide the package
 - `bootstrap` list of package managers to bootstrap
+- `bundle`
+  - `manager` single package manager
-- `link` list of symlinks to be applied
+  - `packages` list of package names to install

 ### Example
 ```yaml